-I explored this free map-based research tool a bit when it was first released by FamilySearch about two years ago, but when chasing my husband's Powell ancestors around Bristol last week (figuratively!)
+I explored this free map-based research tool a bit when it was first released by FamilySearch several years ago, but when chasing my husband's Powell ancestors around Bristol (figuratively!)
 I learned just how invaluable this free tool really is.
 The stars on the map to the left indicate the locations of the various parishes in which I found members of this family between 1807 and 1880.

 English Jurisdictions 1851 is a free mapping and research tool created by FamilySearch and available at maps.familysearch.org.
 The Geographic Information System (GIS) visually displays parish maps of the 40 counties in England (not Wales, Scotland or Ireland, unfortunately) in Google Maps, accessible either by selecting a location on the map, or searching for a jurisdiction of interest.
 This isn't just a map, however -- it also simplifies research by consolidating data from many finding aids into a single searchable repository.
 More information about the sources that went into building this GIS can be found under the "Works Referenced" and "Glossary" tabs on the Help page.

 England Jurisdictions 1851 is very easy to use.
 Just double-click to zoom in on the physical map or use the search box to drill down to your location of interest.
 If you are unable to locate a specific place of interest, then search for the next largest jurisdiction (city or county) and then select your parish or other location from the location list in the left-hand column.
 Zooming in and out on the map takes you from a general view of counties in England to a close-up view of parishes in a county.